Design-Computing/Design-Computing.github.io/docs/index.md

 We need to invite you to join the piazza class, so make sure that you finish the week 1 exercises so that we know about you.

+There's a [template here](piazzaQuestionTemplate.md) to help you write good piazza questions.

 ### Email

 Email is uncool, but sometimes it's necessary.
 If you absolutely need to email then